 -

-Double-Check Your Work: Always double-check your work to ensure that you haven't made any errors.
+Double-Check Your Work: Always double-check your work to check that you haven't made any errors.
 Pay close attention to the signs (positive or negative) and the placement of the decimal point.
 Use a calculator to verify your answers, especially when dealing with complex problems.
 Double-checking your work can help you catch mistakes and improve your accuracy.

 -